Who is a Front-End Developer? Complete Guide

 • JavaScript knowledge to enhance the interactivity of the site.

-• Implementing website design for mobile devices.
+• Implement website design for mobile devices and progressive web apps.

-What Software and Tools does a Frontend Developer use?
+What Software and Tools does a Front End Developer use?

 1) Frontend Technologies: